-The 'Image and 'Value attributes allow you to transform a scalar value into a String and vice-versa.
+The 'Image and 'Value attributes allow you to transform a scalar value into a String and viceversa.
 For example:

-'''

-with Ada.Text_I0; use Ada.Text_I0;

-procedure Main is

-A : Integer := 10;
+procedure Main is A : Integer := 10;

 begin

 Put_Line (Integer'Image (A));

 A := Integer'Value ("99");

 Put_Line (Integer'Image (A));

 end Main;

 '''

 Semantically, attributes are equivalent to subprograms.
-For example, Integer'Image is defined as follows:
+For example, Integer' Image is defined as follows:

+'''

 function Integer'Image(Arg : Integer'Base) return String;

+'''